-One 30 day late and one 60 day late payment for the first vehicle and one 30 day late on the second vehicle.
+One 30 days late one 60 days late payment for the first vehicle and one 30 days late on the second vehicle.
 In this particular example, she was reported late for both totaled vehicles.
 Since she was also hospitalized, she had two small medical collections pop up.
 While medical collections do not matter as far as qualifying for a mortgage, they do heavily impact your credit score.

 Manual Underwriting With Extenuating Circumstances And Recent Derogatory Tradelines

 The late payments on the auto loans and the recent medical collections were the reason for the 518 credit score.
 Before these two accidents, these clients’ credit was pretty solid.
 This client was turned down by a few different lenders before reaching out to Gustan Cho Associates.
 Why were we able to get the loan close?

 We are experts and manual underwriting with extenuating circumstances and view each case differently.
 The borrower was able to provide solid letters of explanation as well as documentation from each car accident.
 She had everything from the police report, the insurance paperwork, and auto loan information.
 Our underwriters were able to connect the dots and approve her file.
 She did have two months of mortgage reserves in the bank after closing and alow debt to income ratio.
 Even though her housing payment increase dramatically, we were still able to get the loan closed and even transfer her appraisal from the first lender.

 Manual Underwriting With Extenuating Circumstances After Bankruptcy